-Proficiency in the English language.
-Essential English is an Applied subject suited to students who are interested in pathways beyond Year 12 that lead to vocational education and work.
+Minimum of a 'Demonstrating' in Level 3 English.
+Essential English is an Applied subject suited to students who are interested in pathways beyond Year 12 that lead to vocational education and employment.

 The subject Essential English develops and refines students' understanding of language, literature and literacy to enable them to interact confidently and effectively with others in everyday, community and social contexts.
 The subject encourages students to recognise language and texts as relevant in their lives now and in the future and enables them to understand, accept or challenge the values and attitudes in these texts.